- Secure Enrollment

 - Any LDAP client software which checks user's password and OTP by sending a LDAP simple bind request.

 - A person is not an user account!

-- When an OTP token is physically handed out to a person the owner attribute (or similar) in the oathToken entry shall be set to associate the device with its owner.
+- When an OTP token is physically handed out to a person the owner attribute (or similar) in the oathToken entry is set to register the device for its owner (see also enrollment process).